the-full-stack/fsdl-text-recognizer/README.md

 Project developed during lab sessions of the [Full Stack Deep Learning Bootcamp](https://fullstackdeeplearning.com/bootcamp).

+## Tasks / Ideas

+- [?]
+Refactor emnist_predictor to character_predictor

+- One strategy for how to progress through the labs is creating git branches via script:
+    - the subset_repo_for_lab script can generate branches instead of directories
+    - [ ] Strip out stuff between "your code here" lines in generating the lab subsets

+- [ ] make list of suggestions for what to try in the experiment lab

+- Looking into dataset augmentation:
+    - Don't think it makes sense to use tf.data.Dataset.
+Can point them to it for homework, though.
+    - Do need a solution for separating the input/output transformation code from the augmentation code.
+        - What probably makes the most sense is passing InputOutputFormatter and DataAugmenter as arguments to Dataset
+        - [x] refactor CtcDatasetSequence to simply pass a formatting function to DatasetSequence

 ## Lab 0

 - [15min] Get set up with AWS